kickstarts/kickstarts/README.md

 **then...**

 1. Choose the kickstart
-2. Set the project name
+2. Set the directory name

 ## License